 If you’re reading this article, you’ve most likely already bought into the objectives and key results (OKRs) methodology.
 And by now, you know how OKRs provide a focused and outcome-driven structure that cultivates awareness around purpose, strategic intent, and priorities company-wide.
 This is great news.

 But now you’re ready for the next step — implementing OKRs in your organization.
 That’s where we come in.
-Wherever you are in the process of implementing OKRs, this guide will take you through the steps and best practices necessary to ensure you benefit from the structure, transparency, and effectiveness of the OKR framework.
+Wherever you are in the process of implementing OKRs, this guide will take you through the steps and best practices necessary to your OKR implementation plan, ensuring you make the most of the OKR framework.

-For OKRs to succeed at your company, there are four main steps you need to focus on when implementing OKRs:
+To succeed with OKRs, there are four main steps you need to focus on throughout OKR implementation:

 - Creating the right company culture for OKRs